Privacy Policy

 • consent status and consent history;

-• service-status flags; and
+• service-status flags;

-• advisor-assignment status where applicable.
+• advisor-assignment status where applicable; and

 4.4 Communications data